AbedBarbar/syria-store/README.md

-# 🛍️ Syira store  Web App
+# 🛍️ Syria store  Web App
 This is my first React-based e-commerce application.
 It includes four main product categories, user authentication, and an admin dashboard for managing users and products.